GabrielchenCN/hapi-rest-generator/README.md

 ## Feature

+- [x] Monogo DB support

+- [x] Monogo DB Schema validation support

 - [x] Successful response class whoosh inspired by Boom

-- [x] Basic Restful API:provide the sample of basic restful api template
+- [x] Basic Restful API:provide the sample of basic restful api template with MongoDB

 - [x] Upload files API:provide the sample of upload files and manage the temp files. which upload with stream or file.